elixir-europe/MARS/README.md

     => We could use the [ISA-API validation](https://isa-tools.org/isa-api/content/validation.html) library.

 2. **Registering samples in BioSamples**: Submitting an ISA-JSON to a newly developed API at BioSamples.
 The BioSamples accession will be reused by the other repositories and thus needs to be done first.
+After a successful submission, BioSamples sends back an updated ISA-JSON containing BioSamples accession numbers for `Source` and `Sample` as `Source characteristics` and `Sample characteristics`, respectively.

     => The source code for the ISA-JSON API for BioSamples can be found in the [repository-services repo](/repository-services/isajson-biosamples/) and can be used for testing

-3. **Updating the ISA-JSON with BioSamples information**: After a successful submission, BioSamples sends back an updated ISA-JSON containing BioSamples accession numbers for `Source` and `Sample` as `Source characteristics` and `Sample characteristics`, respectively.

-    => Could also be done in the end when we have the responses back from the other repositories.
+3. **Filtering the ISA-JSON**: The ISA-JSON (updated with BioSamples IDs) has to be filtered for every target repository so it only contains information relevant for that repo

+    =>

-4. **Registering linked records to other repositories**: Sending the ISA-JSON to the endpoints of the repositories who accept ISA-JSON.
+4. **Registering linked records to other repositories**: Sending the ISA-JSON (updated with BioSamples IDs) to the endpoints of the repositories who accept ISA-JSON.

     =>